Xilinx/Vitis_Libraries/docs/src/guide/group_aggr/group_aggr.rst

    See the License for the specific language governing permissions and limitations under the License.

-.. _guide-group-aggregate:
+.. _guide-group_aggregate:

 ********************************************************
-Internals of Group Aggregate (Using Sorted Rows)
+Internals of Group-Aggregate (Using Sorted Rows)
 ********************************************************

 .. toctree::